Call us:

 The terror of Viking attack ...
 The age of the Vikings had arrived.
 Fergal Keane, The Story of Ireland 1/5, BBC 2011

 A mighty race that worshipped powerful gods.
 A celestial bridge linking mankind to a divine realm.
-And epic journeys to the far end of the world.
+And epic journeys to the far ends of the world.
 How were the Vikings able to develop such an advanced civilisation?
-Ancient Aliens s5e11: Viking Gods, History 2013
+Ancient Aliens s5e11: The Viking Gods, History 2013

-The Vikings or Norsemen flourished from the late eighth century. ibid.
+The Vikings or Norsemen flourished from the late 8th century to the 11th century A.D. in Scandanavia. ibid.

 Is it really credible that the Viking gods Odin and Thor were in fact extraterrestrial visitors? ibid.